CMO of IBM Watson AI

 This presentation is a must-see for content creators who are experimenting in the voice category and anyone in Marketing, Strategy, Insights and Technology.

-As data scientists, we like to pride ourselves on making recommendations that are grounded in the data --- in the truth!
+As data scientists, we like to pride ourselves on making recommendations that are grounded in the data—in the truth!
 Unfortunately, we can make decisions in our analyses that produce faulty conclusions.
 In essence, we fool ourselves with statistics.
-I'll discuss how our data analyses can go wrong and how this can help us be more honest with ourselves about our data and models.
+I'll discuss how our data analyses can go wrong, how we can be fooled by the latest buzz words in data science, and how understanding these pitfalls can help us be more honest with ourselves about our data and models.

 Understanding audiences is key to a film's success.
 Movies that capture the imaginations of moviegoers rarely fail at the box office.
 Yet, intuiting audience preferences is hardly straight forward: moviegoers are a diverse group and their interests vary.